 Save-A-Lot sells national and private-label brands of packaged foods.
 National brands that Save-A-Lot carries include Banquet, The Coca-Cola Company, Dole, General Mills, Pillsbury, and Totino’s.

 Store-brand products typically come from the same manufacturers as major brands but are cheaper due to their lower marketing and packaging costs, customer service representatives said.
 Save-A-Lot’s store brands include Ferratto’s frozen pizzas, Ginger Evans baking products, Grissom’s Mill baked goods, J. Higgs snack foods, Mantia’s pasta and sauce, Nature Trails snack foods, Portmann’s salad dressing, and Wylwood canned vegetables.

-Save-A-Lot’s produce is “grown by certified farmers” and shipped directly from farms to stores, according to the company’s website.
+Save-A-Lot’s produce is shipped directly from farms to stores, according to the company’s website.
 As many Save-A-Lot stores are individually licensed, the stores we contacted said they source local, in-season fruits and vegetables whenever possible.
 During our store visit, we saw labels describing apples from Washington, bananas from Guatemala, cucumbers from Mexico, green beans from Ohio, and oranges from California.

 Save-A-Lot’s private-label seafood brand is Port Side, which offers canned, frozen, and battered varieties of fish.
 The Save-A-Lot store we visited did not have any frozen fish in stock, and customer service representatives were unable to confirm the country of origin for Port Side’s frozen products.
 However, we did find that Port Side’s canned tuna is a product of Fiji.